The modern diet, with its many processed foods, lacks sufficient fiber:

-The word on the internet is that fiber can affect absorption of certain minerals.
-I started to fear that it could affect absorption of other supplements as well.
-However, it appears it isn't the fiber itself, but the phytic acid (aka phytate, inositol polyposhpate) content 1 2 3 of some types of fiber, including cereal fiber.
+Many sites warn that fiber affects absorption of certain minerals.
+I feared this could affect absorption of other supplements as well.
+However, their assessment is not complete.
+Fiber itself is not responsible.
+The phytic acid (aka phytate, inositol polyposhpate) content 1 2 3 of some types of fiber, including cereal fiber.
 The phytic acid, in some types of fiber affects absorption of certain metallic cations such as calcium, zinc, iron, and magnesium.
 However, phytic acid also has beneficial effects (see source).
 As far as I can tell, glucomannan does not include phytate 1 2.

 Effects of resistant starch and soluble fiber on the bioaccessibility of dietary carotenoids from spinach and carrot using simulated in vitro digestion The soluble fibers, fructooligosaccharide (FOS), galactooligosaccharide (GOS), and pectin, as well as fibers displaying characteristics of soluble fiber, such as resistant starch (RS) were tested for absorption outcomes in-vitro.
 “The results from this study indicate that the presence of 2-4% FOS, GOS, and RS will not compromise the bioaccessibility of carotenoids in a meal.”

 The only upper limit I could find is the following from Duke University, that recommends not too much above 50 grams, and gives an example of what it would take to eat 64 grams:

 Gastrointestinal distress, which may include bloating, gas, constipation, cramping and/or diarrhea.”